Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

-Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
+Blocked drains can be a frustrating problem and cause many inconveniences.
 Blocked drains can cause unpleasant odors, slow drainage of water, and even sewage backups.
 You can prevent blocked drains by understanding the causes.

-Blocked drains are caused by different reasons, and if not adequately addressed, can lead to costly repairs for your home or business.
+Blocked drains can be caused by many reasons and, if left untreated, can cause costly damage to your home or business.
 These are the most common reasons for blocked drains, and how you can prevent them.

 1. Foreign objects